adambard/learnxinyminutes-docs/forth.html.markdown

 \ ------------------------------ More Advanced Stack Manipulation ------------------------------

-tuck   \ acts like dup, except it duplicates the top item into the 3rd* position in the stack over   \ duplicate the second item to the top of the stack n roll \ where n is a number, *move* the stack item at that position to the top of the stack n pick \ where n is a number, *duplicate* the item at that position to the top of the stack
+1 2 3 4 tuck   \ duplicate the top item into the second slot:      1 2 4 3 4 ok
+1 2 3 4 over   \ duplicate the second item to the top:             1 2 3 4 3 ok
+1 2 3 4 2 roll \ *move* the item at that position to the top:      1 3 4 2 ok
+1 2 3 4 2 pick \ *duplicate* the item at that position to the top: 1 2 3 4 2 ok

 \ When referring to stack indexes, they are zero-based.